gundermanc/tools/README.md

 - vspatch [instance]: Selects an instance of VS as the target application for patching or running Apex tests.

 ## ChangeLog
+- 2/7/2020 - Fixed issue where 'nve scratch' was broken.
+- 2/6/2020 - Added 'toolhelp' command for self-documentation.
 - 12/12/2019 - Updated `vspatch` to set the Apex test framework to use the targed VS when the user makes a selection.
 - 12/11/2019 - Added aliases for enabling automatic dump collection of executables on crash.
 - 11/19/2019 - Added a warning on patch when assembly binding versions are mismatched and added prompts instead of failures when patching without specifying machine name.